SceneGate/Yarhl/docs/guides/getting-started/introduction.md

 # _Yarhl, A format ResearcH Library_

-_Yarhl_ is a .NET framework that provides APIs and guidelines to implement custom file formats.
-It provides...
+_Yarhl_ is a set of .NET libraries that provide APIs and guidelines to implement custom file formats.
+It empowers you with...

 - ...
 APIs to easily **convert** between custom formats.
 - ... **guidelines** to implement and test custom format converters.